SysKitTeam/docs-point/governance-and-automation/workspace-review/setup-workspace-review.md

 # Workspace Review

-The Workspace Review policy helps you maintain control over your Microsoft 365 workspaces by regularly asking workspace owners to confirm the importance, access, activity, and security of their workspaces.
+The Workspace Review policy helps you maintain control over your Microsoft 365 workspaces by regularly asking workspace owners to confirm the access, activity, and security of their workspaces.
 This policy includes a privacy and sensitivity review, broader governance policies, and introduces smarter, recommendation-driven tasks.

-Admins can define custom policies that trigger review cycles at regular intervals, ensuring each workspace is evaluated based on criteria like inactivity, sensitivity labels, ownership, or missing classification data.
+Admins can define custom workspace review policies that trigger during specified review cycles, ensuring that workspace owners regularly evaluate theirs workspace for their inactivity, privacy requirements, sensitivity labels, permissions given, or ownership level.

-Here's a quick overview of what you can expect from the Workspace Review policy:
+Here's a quick overview of what setting up and using the Workspace Review looks like:

 * **Admins configure Workspace Review policies**
-  * Set the schedule, define the review scope, and select which workspaces should be included based on filters like inactivity or sensitivity labels
+  * Set the schedule, define the review scope, and select which workspaces should be included
 * **Workspace owners complete reviews**
   * When a review is due, owners receive a task in Syskit Point along with an email notification.
-Tasks include workspace details and suggested actions (for example, archive, change owner, update label) to simplify your decision-making
+Tasks include workspace details and suggested actions (for example, change the privacy or sensitivity label, remove user access, remove sharing link) to simplify your decision-making
 * **Admins monitor the review progress**
   * From the Workspace Review dashboard, admins can track which workspaces have been reviewed, see completed actions, and gain insights into the effectiveness of each review cycle

 ## Configure Workspace Review Policies

-With Workspace Review, you can ask site owners to perform regular Workspace Reviews on their workspaces as well as have more than one Workspace Review active with different Settings.
+With Workspace Review, you can ask site owners to perform regular Workspace Reviews on their workspaces, and depending on the specific needs of a workspace, have different Workspace Reviews active with different Settings.

+{% hint style="info" %}

+**Please note:** A workspace can currently have only one active Workspace Review assigned to it.

+{% endhint %}

 To set up your Workspace Review, navigate to **Settings > Policies**.